lucapezzini/peirce_computational_stylistics/README.md

 Some code for an on-going analysis of CS Peirce's works by computational stylistics, performed by Luca Pezzini and Bea Somà.

 ## The good, the effective and the ugly
-This part of the analysis focuses on the strangeness of Peircean terminology and on the repetition of technical terms.
+This part of the analysis focuses on quantifying (a) the strangeness of Peircean terminology and (b) the repetition pattern of technical terms.
 [Here](https://www.rivisteweb.it/doi/10.30460/120540) is the full paper.
 A preprint will soon be available.

 Cite as:
 ```